Best Bass Combo Amp Under $300

 Hear the Ampeg BA-112 v2

-For one thing, this amps has the highest power rating of any bass combo in this review at 200 Watts at 8ohms.
+This amps has a power rating of 100 Watts at 8ohms.
 That’s pretty decent, but if you play with a loud drummer or guitarist it is still not quite enough.
-The cabinet features a single 12-inch speaker.
+The cabinet features a single 10-inch speaker.

 - Peavey’s TransTube distortion is one of the best-sounding solid-state overdrives out there, and a key feature in many of their guitar amps.
 Here it appears in a Peavey bass combo, with a dedicated Pregain control.